aw4630/plane-crash-EDA/README.md

 - *What are some of the most frequent causes of commercial plane crashes?*

-To answer these questions, I examined the **[dataset](final_cleaned_asndb.csv)** and conducted data analysis using significance tests, linear regression, time series analysis, and NLP.
-The full report,  with dashboards created using Microsoft Power BI, can be viewed on my webpage and I also created a page where the user can query my PostgreSQL database to filter and sort incidents.
+To answer these questions, I examined the **[dataset](final_cleaned_asndb.csv)** and conducted data analysis using significance tests, linear regression, time series analysis, and NLP (REPORT IN PROGRESS).
+The full report,  with dashboards created using Microsoft Power BI, can be viewed on my full-stack webpage which includes also a page where the user can query my PostgreSQL database to filter and sort incidents.
+WEBSITE HERE: **(https://planecrasheda.vercel.app)**